MinecraftForge/Documentation/docs/forgedev/index.md

 Due to the way eclipse workspaces work, ForgeGradle can do most of the work involved in getting you started with a Forge workspace for you.

  1. Open a terminal/command prompt and navigate it to the directory of your cloned fork.
- 2. Type `./gradlew setupForge` and hit enter.
+ 2. Type `./gradlew setup` and hit enter.
 Wait until ForgeGradle is done.
  3. Open your eclipse workspace and go to `File -> Import -> General -> Existing Projects into workspace`.
  4. Browse to the `<repo>/projects/` directory for the root directory in the dialog that opens.
  5. Make sure both "Forge" and "Clean" are checked and adjust the other settings to your liking.